Access to browse, view and export checklist data for all available sets will always be free for any registered user at OpenChecklist.net.

 The basic registration option will always be free.

 You can request to delete your account at any time.
 It may take up to 48 hours to respond.
-At that time we will disabled the account.
+At that time we will disable the account.
 Disabled accounts receive no email and are not listed in the collector directory.
 Disabled accounts are deleted after 30 days.

 If a basic account has not been accessed for 5 months, we will send a notification to the registered email address stating that if the account is not accessed in the next 30 days, it will be disabled.